Best 36-hole golf resorts in the UK & Ireland

 Stoke by Nayland, Gleneagles and The Belfry, just a few fantastic resorts that feature in our top 10.

-Many golfers enjoy group golf holidays to golf resorts with two courses.
-This way, golfers don’t have to leave the resort or worry about transfers to and from the hotel.
+For the best UK golf break packages, many of our groups opt for an all-encompassing golf resort with two or more courses.
+This way, golfers don’t have to leave the resort or worry about transfers to and from the hotel, and can still enjoy the variety of multiple courses.

 The five-star Fairmont St Andrews resort encapsulates luxury, elegance and breath-taking surroundings, with the addition of two championship golf courses for guests to enjoy at the home of golf.
 The Torrance Course, as you have probably figured out, was designed by Sam Torrance and features classic Scottish revetted bunkers and large greens, and has hosted events such as the Scottish Seniors Open.
 The Kittocks Course offers some of the most beautiful holes in Scottish golf with unparalleled vistas across the dramatic Fife coastline.